Electric Pianos

 Definition of an Electric Piano.

 An electric (electro-mechanical) piano is a touch sensitive keyboard instrument, in which the tone sources are struck or plucked mechanical resonators.
-It thus resembles an acoustic piano, instead of a sound board, electrical transducers are used to pick up resultant vibrations.
-The output is amplified and/or directly recorded.
+In principle it thus resembles an acoustic piano, but a sound board is usually dispensed with.
+Electrical transducers are used to pick up resonator vibrations, the output being amplified and/or directly recorded.

 For completeness, electro-mechanical clavichords & harpsichords are also included.